paulkim26/polar-bear-hangout/readme.md

 # Polar Bear Hangout

 ## Introduction
-Polar Bear Hangout is a online educational designed to teach [Scouting](https://en.wikipedia.org/wiki/Scouting) skills in an engaging and effective manner to Boy Scouts, Girl Scouts, Troop leaders, and anyone interested in learning:
+Polar Bear Hangout is a online educational platform designed to teach [Scouting](https://en.wikipedia.org/wiki/Scouting) skills in an engaging and effective manner to Boy Scouts, Girl Scouts, Troop leaders, and anyone interested in learning:

 - Morse Code
 - Cryptography